noflo/noflo/README.md

     countlines>> send read source somefile

 You can run _help_ to see all available NoFlo shell commands, and _quit_ to get out of the shell.

+## The web-based NoFlo monitor

+In addition to the shell, NoFlo also comes with a web interface that allows loaded graphs to be monitored.
+To start it, load a graph into the NoFlo shell, and run:

+    >> startserver 8080

+This will start the NoFlo monitor on port `8080` of your system, so browsers can connect to it with `http://localhost:8080`.
+You can also use another port number.

+At the moment the monitor only displays the graph, showing the processes and connections between them.
+Real-time statistics of data flow, and support for visual graph editing are planned.

 ## NoFlo graph file format